-Students are expected to attend each clinical experience, including community (non-hospital) experiences that may be scheduled.
-If more than 20% of clinical time is missed, the student may be asked to withdraw from the program.
+Students are expected to attend each clinical experience, including community (non-hospital) experiences and complies with all conditions of host agency that may be scheduled.
+If more than 20% of clinical time is missed in each course, the student may be asked to withdraw from the program.